How To Apply

 - Five double-spaced pages in length, with 1-inch margins, and 12-point Times New Roman font.

-- Describe your understanding of the social work profession and its core values.
-How have you incorporated social work values in your human service experiences and interactions with others?
+- Why did you choose social work as opposed to another field?
+How have you incorporated social work core values in your human service experiences and interactions with others?

 - What significant relationships and life experiences have you had that motivated you to enter the field of social work?